medhir/alignment-vis/README.md

 alignment-vis
 =============

 `alignment-vis` is a web component for visualizing sequence alignment data.
+To install, use bower:

+`bower install alignment-vis`

 To visualize the data, you must pass in the data using the `alignment` attribute.